-With our home affordability calculator, estimating how much home you can afford is a piece of cake, although you may wonder about the equations that this calculator uses to obtain the final result.
-In this section we briefly explain to you the ideas that govern our tool.
+With our home affordability calculator, estimating how much home you can afford is a piece of cake.
+However, you may wonder about the equations that this calculator uses to obtain the final result.
+In this section, we briefly explain to you the ideas that govern our tool.

 To estimate how much house you can afford, you need to know a few variables:

-- The money you have and are are willing to put down as a down payment.
+The money you have and are willing to put down as a down payment.

-monthly_installment here is the monthly cost of the mortgage.
+The Monthly installment here is the monthly cost of the mortgage.
 It cannot exceed your payment ability.
-To calculate its maximum value we use the following formula:
+To calculate its maximum value, we use the following formula: